nixworks/public/news/2013/11/8/index.md

 Palestinian officials say Israel is the only suspect in the 2004 death of Yasser Arafat, after a report said his remains had high levels of polonium.

 ### [Thieves steal six antiques worth billions of VND ($94 thousand) displayed at Hoa Khiem Palace in Tomb of King Tu Duc in Hue, Vietnam. ](/news/2013/11/8/thieves-steal-six-antiques-worth-billions-of-vnd-94-thousand-displayed-at-ha2a-khiaam-palace-in-tomb-of-king-ta-aa-c-c-in-huao-vietna.md)
-_Context: Huế, Tomb of King Tự Ðức, United States dollars, VND, Vietnam_
+_Context: Hue, Tomb of King Tu Duc, United States dollars, VND, Vietnam_

 ## [Previous Day...](/news/2013/11/7/index.md)